jabree00/cyberProjects/README.md

 </ul>

 <h2>Future Direction</h2>
 <p>The purpose of this discussion is to identify how these attacks work, so that they can be dismantled and stopped.
 Naturally,the next question is "Is there a tool that can efficiently identify fast-fluxing behavior?"
-Among the newest related research in IEEE is Al-Nawasrahe et al. reviewed previous related research and found that existing fast-fluxing solutions were limited in their capabilities.
-However, Al-Nawasrahe et al.'s research team defends that their use of a neural network provided much stronger detection results than The conventional tools.
-This information suggests that neural networks or artificially-intelligent tools would be a profitable area for further research (2018, Literature Review and Conclusion).</p>
+Among the newest related research in IEEE is Al-Nawasrahe et al.'s research.
+The team reviewed previous related research and found that existing fast-fluxing solutions were limited in their capabilities.
+In contrasts, the team defends that their use of a neural network provided much stronger detection results than the conventional tools.
+This information suggests that neural networks or, broadly speaking, artificially-intelligent tools would be a profitable area for further research (2018, Literature Review and Conclusion).</p>

 <h2>Additional Information</h2>
 <ul>